ruby2009/blogsy/README.md

 # README

 The most prolific user is Alakazam.
-Alakazam posted 6 times with an average post length of .....
+Alakazam posted 6 times.

 This README would normally document whatever steps are necessary to get the